agilecrm/rest-api/README.md

 ###dev/api/milestone/pipelines
 Method: PUT

-Update a track.
+- Updates a track.
 Name should not be "Default".
-Milestone fields should be a string with group of strings separated by comma.
-All the milestones first letter should be in uppercase.
-Need to specify the Id of the track in the request json to update the track.
+Milestone fields should be a single string - group of multiple strings separated by comma.
+First letter all the milestones should be in uppercase.
+The Id of the track needs to be specified in the request json to update the track.
 Otherwise, it will be considered as a new track.

 ###Using curl :
 ```sh